 Theobromine in cocoa outperforms pharmaceutical based cough suppressants.
 Pharmaceutical cough suppressants are not much more effective than placebo, and I have no idea why people keep taking them, despite the lack of evidence for efficacy.

-A saline nasal rinse gives your sinus a REAL reason to start dripping.
+I use salt water.
+A bunch of salt added to sterile water.
+Nothing gentle about it.
+Give your sinus a REAL reason to start dripping.
 Let it sting baby!
 By the time you've finished rinsing the inside of your sinus with salt water, your nose will be too exhausted with mucus production, and will give you a bit of a breather from having to blow your nose constantly.
+Congestion relief.
+As a bonus it shortens the length of your sinus infection,

 It may not be good to fast during a common cold, because of studies showing that cellular autophagy metabolism promotes viral reproduction: